survivejs/webpack-book/manuscript/appendices/03_hmr_with_react.md

 npm install react-hot-loader@next --save
 ```

+T> Before proceeding, make sure you have HMR set up as discussed in the *Hot Module Replacement* appendix.

 ## Setting Up Babel

 To connect Babel with *react-hot-loader*, it needs to become aware of its plugin portion: